KaylaJiang1227/KaylaJiang1227.github.io/content/_index.md

     content:
       title: "More About Me"
       text: |-
-        Outside of research, I enjoy **design, photography, and organizing community events**.
-        I’m also passionate about **science communication** and building bridges between academia and the public.
-        Feel free to reach out if you'd like to connect!
+        Outside of research, I love **sports like swimming, volleyball, and cycling**, as well as **painting, dancing, music, and movies**.
+One of my favorite things is going swimming or hiking with friends!

     design:
       columns: "1"